Sharks put Celebrini on IR with lower body injury before game vs. Ducks

 Additionally, C Macklin Celebrini has been placed on injured reserve.

+The move means Celebrini won't play against the Anaheim Ducks on Saturday night at SAP Center, and he'll be forced to miss at least seven days from the last game he played.

-The 2024 No. 1 overall draft pick shined in his first NHL regular-season game, scoring two points in the first period of San Jose's 5-4 overtime loss to the St. Louis Blues.
+The 2024 No. 1 overall draft pick shined in his first NHL regular-season game Thursday night, scoring two points in the first period of the Sharks' 5-4 overtime loss to the St. Louis Blues.

-While Celebrini didn't appear hobbled in Thursday's game, something clearly happened that led to the 18-year-old's absence from Friday's team skate.

-In speaking to reporters Friday, Sharks coach Ryan Warsofsky revealed the extent of Celebrini's ailment.

-“Lower body,” Warsofsky said of Celebrini's injury.
-"He’s being evaluated right now."

-Celebrini's presence immediately sent a jolt into the home crowd, offering an electric home-ice atmosphere that hasn't been present in recent seasons.

-The rookie's first career NHL point was an amazing backhanded goal that ricocheted off Blues defenseman Matthew Kessel's right skate and past goalie Joel Hoffer, offering fans a glimpse of what is to come after being hailed as the Sharks' savior.
+Celebrini's first career NHL goal came on an amazing backhanded shot that ricocheted off Blues defenseman Matthew Kessel's right skate and past goalie Joel Hoffer.

 MACKLIN CELEBRINI SCORES HIS FIRST NHL GOAL 🚨— Sharks on NBCS (@NBCSSharks) October 11, 2024